How-To & Life · Guide · Home & Life

 How to Start Urban Farming

-Small-space food growing: container picks, vertical gardening, 4x4 raised bed yield, indoor hydroponics.
+Plan small-space food growing — container picks, vertical gardens, 4x4 raised bed yield, and indoor hydroponics.
+Free guide, no sign-up, browser-only.

 You don’t need a farm to grow food.
 A balcony, a sunny window, or a 4x4 patch of dirt can put real produce on your table — if you start with the right crops.